 The Chilliwack and Fraser Health Rural Primary Care Network are working with local community practices to connect patients to a family physician or nurse practitioner.
-If you are living in the areas of Chilliwack, Agassiz-Harrison or Hope/Fraser Canyon, you can be added to a local waitlist for a primary health care provider by registering with the Health Connect Registry.
+If you are living in the areas of Chilliwack, Hope, Agassiz-Harrison or the Fraser Canyon, you can be added to a local waitlist for a primary health care provider by registering with the Health Connect Registry.
 You may also register your family members or a person in your care.

 Please note that at this time, most care remains virtual (e.g., video or telephone) and there may be a virtual appointment before determining if in-person care is required.